Quan-Trancs/BookStoreBackEnd/CODE_DEDUPLICATION.md

 ---

 ## Conclusion
 The refactoring successfully eliminated duplicate code patterns while improving code maintainability and reducing memory usage.
 The centralized utilities provide a consistent approach across the application.
+Old classes have been properly deprecated to ensure a smooth transition for any future development.